-A strong vocabulary is essential for good communication, which is why Grammarly offers several ways to help you build yours.
+A strong vocabulary is essential for good communication, which is why Grammarly offers several ways to help you learn and use new words.

 Mark Twain once said that the difference between the right word and the almost right word is like the difference between lightning and a lightning bug.
 When you’re staring at a word that’s almost right, Grammarly makes it easy to find the one that’s perfect.

 Want to give improving your vocabulary a try?
 Next time you’re writing with Grammarly’s browser extension, double-click a word you’ve written to see a list of synonyms.
 (This works in the Grammarly Editor, too.)
 Clicking one of the synonyms automatically inserts it into your text.

 Here’s a tip: If you’re double-clicking but not seeing any synonyms, click the green Grammarly logo on your browser’s toolbar.
 Then, click the switch next to Show Definitions and Synonyms via Double Clicks.

 Want to learn new words even when you’re just browsing the web?
 Double-click a word on nearly any website to see a brief definition.

 See if you notice a difference between these two sentences:

 Paul has a bizarre story about getting locked inside a broom closet.